fabfog/dxbox-docs/docs/use-less-react/faq/logo.md

 3.  **The "Minus" Symbol at the Center (The "Less"):**
     The central glyph, a circle bisected by a horizontal line, carries a dual meaning:
     * It references the **heart of the state** (the central circle in the React logo).
-    * The cutting line is the mathematical symbol for **"minus" (-)**.
+    * The cutting line is a **"minus"** in negative space.

+### Less is More

-This "minus" sign is not an absence, but an **affirmation of efficiency**: `use-less-react` removes the *boilerplate*, unnecessary verbosity, and the need for manual reactivity management in favor of a cleaner, more consistent, and performance-optimized approach.
-You achieve the same result with less code and less architectural friction.
+The design of the logo is an **affirmation of simplicity**: `use-less-react` removes the complications imposed by a contaminated MVVM architecture in favor of a cleaner, more consistent and flexible approach.

-In summary, our logo encapsulates the library's mission: **SOLID structure, targeted efficiency, and rigorous decoupling.**
+You achieve **more expressive power** with less code, less dependencies, and less architectural friction.

 I also like to think it resembles the head of a **bolt**: simple, practical, no-nonsense, and indispensable for holding your architecture together!